sefinek24/Genshin-Impact-ReShade/.github/ISSUE_TEMPLATE/blank.md

 ---
-name: Blank report
+name: Help report
-about: Create a report with blank fields to fill in later.
+about: Choose this option if you need help.
+Create a report with blank fields to fill in later.
-labels: issue
+labels: Help
 assignees: ''

 ---